pavanshidole/project2/README.md

 # New Project

-this project was create in local repositoiry
+this project was create in local repositoiry.created by Pavan shidole